PreScience: A Dataset and Benchmark for Scientific Forecasting: Related Work

-\textbf{Prior work selection} In our setting, for a given set of authors we forecast the literature they will build upon for creating a new advance.
-To our knowledge, this task formulation is novel and not previously explored.
-In other, loosely related lines of work on scientific ideation, it is common to retrieve inspirations in the form of past papers \cite{Wang2023SciMONSI,Chen2025StructuringSI,Luu2020ExplainingRB,Radensky2024ScideatorHS,Sternlicht2025CHIMERAAK}; however, the objective in these papers is focused on surfacing inspirations for the purpose of ideation, not forecasting the choice of prior work conditioned on the collaborating authors and their expertise.
+\paragraph{Prior work selection} For a given set of authors, we forecast the literature they will build upon for creating a new advance.
+To our knowledge, this team-conditioned formulation is novel.
+In loosely related lines of work on scientific ideation, it is common to retrieve past papers to serve as inspirations~\citep{Wang2023SciMONSI, Chen2025StructuringSI, Radensky2024ScideatorHS, Sternlicht2025CHIMERAAK}; however, the objective in those works is ideation-focused rather than to forecast the choice of prior work conditioned on the collaborating authors and their expertise.